 By LARRY FELKER, Belimo Americas, Sparks NV

-In systems with a single fan, it is standard practice to stop the supply fan and close the out-side-air dampers to prevent the entry of below-freezing air.
+In systems with a single fan, it is standard practice to stop the supply fan and close the outside-air dampers to prevent the entry of below-freezing air.
 When a return fan exists, the return fan can be operated to help protect the coil.
-This is discussed below.
+This is also discussed below.

 A freezestat is a low-ambient-temperature-limit control device.
 It is the standard control used to achieve water-coil low-temperature protection.
 If air temperature at a coil drops to just above freezing, a freezestat changes over its contacts and initiates protective action.
 It also can be used to open a hot-water control valve to allow full hot-water flow through a coil.

 |Check out this additional resource from HPAC Columnist Larry Clark: